- News and Events

 - Research Areas

-Dr. Weinbaum has worked with Dr. Cowin since 1991 on developing a theoretical framework for fluid flow induced excitation of osteocytes in bone.
-In 1994 they published a landmark paper on fluid shear stimulation of osteocyte cell processes and in 2001 introduced a new hypothesis for strain amplification in the actin cytoskeleton of cell processes due to fluid drag on the tethering elements in the pericellular matrix.
+Dr. Sheldon Weinbaum has worked with Dr. Cowin on developing a theoretical framework for fluid flow induced excitation of osteocytes in bone.
+In 1994 they published a landmark paper on fluid shear stimulation of osteocyte cell processes and in 2001, working also with Dr. Schaffler, they introduced a new hypothesis for strain amplification in the actin cytoskeleton of cell processes due to fluid drag on the tethering elements in the pericellular matrix.
 Drs.
-Cowin, Fritton and Weinbaum initiated the first International Workshop on Bone Fluid Flow and have organized three of the meetings.
+Cowin, Fritton and Weinbaum initiated the first International Bone Fluid Flow Workshop in 1997 and have organized three of the meetings.

 BoneNet Group (old link)